By Ayoosh Kathuria and Shaoni Mukherjee

 {"params": Net.fc2.parameters()}], lr = 0.01, momentum = 0.9)

-In the above scenario, the parameters of `fc1` use a learning rate of 0.01 and momentum of 0.99.
-If a hyperparameter is not specified for a group of parameters (like `fc2`), they use the default value of that hyperparameter, given as input argument to the optimiser function.
-You could create parameter lists on basis of different layers, or either whether the parameter is a weight or a bias, using the named_parameters()
+In the above scenario, the parameters of `fc1` use a learning rate of 0.01 and a momentum of 0.99.
+If a hyperparameter is not specified for a group of parameters (like `fc2`), they use the default value of that hyperparameter, given as an input argument to the optimiser function.
+You could create parameter lists on the basis of different layers, or whether the parameter is a weight or a bias, using the named_parameters()

 function we covered above.

 Scheduling your learning rate is going to follow is a major hyperparameter that you want to tune.
-PyTorch provides support for scheduling learning rates with it’s torch.optim.lr_scheduler
+PyTorch provides support for scheduling learning rates with its torch.optim.lr_scheduler

-module which has a variety of learning rate schedules.
+module, which has a variety of learning rate schedules.
 The following example demonstrates one such example.

 scheduler = torch.optim.lr_scheduler.MultiStepLR(optimiser, milestones = [10,20], gamma = 0.1)